$ podman login registry.redhat.io

 This glossary defines the common terms that are used in the registry content.

-Lightweight and executable images that consist software and all its dependencies.
-Because containers virtualize the operating system, you can run containers in data center, a public or private cloud, or your local host.
+Lightweight and executable images that consist of software and all its dependencies.
+Because containers virtualize the operating system, you can run containers in a data center, a public or private cloud, or your local host.

 The Image Registry Operator runs in the openshift-image-registry